green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 In order to simulate a client we need a container running a headless browser.

-We choose Puppeteer and provide an exemplary container to build here: https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer and to be directly used from [Docker Hub](https://hub.docker.com/greencoding)
+We choose Puppeteer and provide an example container to build here: [https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer-chrome](https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer-chrome)

 ### Moving to `usage_scenario.yml`

 The next step, after checking that all containers orchestrate correctly and can talk to each other as expected, would be to move the `compose.yml` to our `usage_scenario.yml` format.

 The resulting file would look like this: